UniversalDependencies/UD_Latin-Perseus/README.md

 # Acknowledgement

-The current UD data has been converted by Giuseppe G. A. Celano.
+The current UD data have been converted by Giuseppe G. A. Celano.

 The Ancient Greek and Latin treebank is a result of a joint effort between Tufts University and Leipzig University (DH) under the supervision of Prof.